 - Bariatric Gastric Surgery – and making nutritional and dietary changes before and after weight loss surgery – may be the best option for some individuals who’ve been unable to reduce obesity levels by any other measures.

-Before we overview the Pre-Surgery and Post-Weight Loss Surgery diet, let’s talk about how nutritional choices and body weight interact.
+Before we overview the Pre-Surgery and Post-Weight Loss Surgery diets, let’s talk about how nutritional choices and body weight interact.

 Genetics, brain chemistry and lifestyle choices are all often intertwined in the occurrence of obesity.

-- People who are obese have likely gotten to the point that their stomach has the capacity – and the emotional drivers – to consume far more calories than they could ever hope to burn off – no matter how much they exercised.
+- People who are obese have likely gotten to the point that their stomach has the capacity and the emotional drivers to consume far more calories than they could ever hope to burn off.
+No matter how much they exercise.